ziphra/long_reads/tools.md

 ## Variants validation
 ### hap.py
 After, one can choose to run `hap.py` to evaluate the variants.
-It is a tool to ocmpare diploid genotype at haplotype level (???).
+It is a tool to compare diploid genotype at haplotype level (???).
 Hap.py will report counts of

 - true-positives (TP): variants/genotypes that match in truth and query.